czue/pegasus-docs/subscriptions.md

 Pegasus ships with an example of executing custom logic from a webhook in `apps/subscriptions/webhooks.py`.
 This basic example will mail your project admins when a Subscription is canceled.

 More details on custom webhooks can be found in the [dj-stripe documentation](https://dj-stripe.readthedocs.io/en/stable/usage/webhooks.html).

-Good luck collecting and managing your first subscription payments!

 ## Feature-Gating